Glossary

 To be distinguished from induced and sequestered emissions.

-Within the operational boundary of an organisation, it is accepted that certain sources of indirect GHG emissions do not contribute significantly to the total of indirect emissions and can, in some cases, be excluded from the assessment.
-Significant emissions are then the GHG emissions quantified and reported by an organisation, in accordance with the materiality significance criteria defined by the organisation (concept derived from theISO 14064-1 and the BEGES-R).
+Within the operational boundary of an Organisation, it is accepted that some indirect GHG emission sources do not contribute significantly to the total indirect emissions and can, in some cases, be excluded from the assessment.
+Significant emissions are then the quantified and reported GHG emissions of an Organisation, compliant with the criteria of significance defined by the Organisation (notion originating from theISO 14064-1 and the BEGES-R).

-Absorption of GHGs present in the atmosphere, directly (carbon sinks owned by the organisation) or indirectly (through financing GHG sequestration projects).
+Absorption of GHGs present in the atmosphere, directly (carbon sinks owned by the Organisation) or indirectly (through financing of GHG sequestration projects).

-Within the Bilan Carbone®: an organisation can identify GHG sinks and reservoirs that capture and concentrate GHGs to prevent their release into the atmosphere (forest growth, soil preservation, etc.).
-The organisation must not deduct these sequestered or negative emissions from total emissions, but may account for them and, where appropriate, report them separately.
+Within the Bilan Carbone®: an Organisation can determine the GHG sinks and reservoirs that capture and concentrate GHGs to prevent their release into the atmosphere (forest growth, soil preservation, etc.).
+The Organisation shall not deduct these sequestered or negative emissions from total emissions, but may account for them and, if applicable, report them separately.

 See definition of Pillar C.